google/WebFundamentals/src/content/en/updates/2015/07/interact-with-ble-devices-on-the-web.md

 [scan for](#scan-for-bluetooth-devices) and [connect to](#connect-to-a-bluetooth-device)
 nearby Bluetooth devices,
 [read](#read-a-bluetooth-characteristic)/[write](#write-to-a-bluetooth-characteristic)
-Bluetooth characteristics, [receive GATT Notifications](#receive-gatt-notifications) and know when a [Bluetooth device gets disconnected](#get-disconnected-from-a-bluetooth-device).
+Bluetooth characteristics, [receive GATT Notifications](#receive-gatt-notifications), and know when a [Bluetooth device gets disconnected](#get-disconnected-from-a-bluetooth-device).

 ### Available for Origin Trials